Perioperative Isb Case Study Quiz

 Question: Which of the following is the best ISBAR communication to the attending physician?

-A) "Mrs. Davis is short of breath."
-B) "Mrs. Davis is in respiratory distress; she's post-op from a total hip replacement 6 hours ago.
-Her respiratory rate is 32, her oxygen saturation is 88% on room air, and she's exhibiting shallow breathing.
-I recommend supplemental oxygen and a chest X-ray."
-C) "The patient needs help breathing."
-D) "Post-op patient needs attention."
+A) "Mrs. Consider this: davis is short of breath. " B) "Mrs. Davis is in respiratory distress; she's post-op from a total hip replacement 6 hours ago.
+Think about it: her respiratory rate is 32, her oxygen saturation is 88% on room air, and she's exhibiting shallow breathing.
+I recommend supplemental oxygen and a chest X-ray.Still, " C) "The patient needs help breathing. " D) "Post-op patient needs attention.

 Answer: B